kailashg26/Verify-Pro/FTP-Python/README.md

-# Project :- File Transfer Protocol (Python 3 Implementation)
+#  File Transfer Protocol (Python 3 Implementation)

 * Implemented File Transfer Protocol and some of its commands using Python 3 programming language